 The head gardener, Stephen Hackett, is responsible for the care and maintenance of the garden and Susie Atterbury delivers the garden therapy programme in collaboration with the spinal centre's occupational therapists.

-Sarah Hough will be starting her artist's residency next week and will be working in Horatio's Garden Salisbury for the afternoons of Monday 10th, Thursday 13th and Friday 14th then Monday 17th, Thursday 20th and Friday 21st September.
-Patients are welcome to get involved in any way they like - drawing/painting with her, watching her work or having a cup of tea and a chat with her. https://sarahhough.com/about
+Sarah Hough visited Salisbury for her artist's residency in September.
+Patients were able to get involved with some painting with her, or were welcome to watch her work or having a cup of tea and a chat with her. https://sarahhough.com/about

 Patients used pressed flowers cut from the garden to decorated painted canvases in their art work sessions on Wednesday 29th August.
 Contact volunteer Sheelagh if you would like to participate in some of her individually tailored sessions.